arnaudrenaud/command-line-data-wrangling/readme.md

 Extracting the year and writing it as a column is going to take three steps:
 - first, let's get the fourth column of our concatenated table (which is the `timestamp` column)
-- then, let's pipe this result into `grep`, which will extract the year from the timestamp
+- then, let's hand the result to `grep`, which will extract the year from the timestamp
 - finally, we direct the result to a file that we call `years.txt`

 It still fits in one line, though: